zulip/zulip/templates/zerver/help/include/create-bot-construct-url.md

 {!webhook-url.md!}

-where `api_key` is the API key of your Zulip bot, and `stream` is the stream name you want the notifications sent to.
+Modify the parameters of the URL above, where `api_key` is the API key of your Zulip bot, and `stream` is the stream name you want the notifications sent to.